Coworking spaces in Bristol – what do they offer?

 12th Dec 2018

 So everybody seems to be coworking these days.
 But what is it about strangers working separately yet together that has caused this global phenomenon to grow by 200% in the last five years?
-One of the key trends emerging from statistics on the rise and rise of coworking is that it has a huge appeal not just for individual freelancers but also for employees of larger businesses who want a break from their company’s offices, and increasingly for businesses themselves.
+One of the key trends emerging from statistics on the rise coworking is that it has a huge appeal not just for individual freelancers but also for employees of larger businesses who want a break from their company’s offices, and increasingly for businesses themselves.
 So what do coworking spaces in Bristol have to offer the business community?

 Bristol companies report higher productivity and greater staff retention when they provide opportunities for flexible working.
 Now that it’s just as easy to communicate, collaborate and exchange data from the other side of the planet as it would be with someone at the next-door desk, there are fewer viable reasons to keep staff bound to a 9-5 office environment.